uabinf/nlp-group-project-fall-2020-cner/Readme.md

 ### Enviroment setup
 These commands are only for the UAB Cheaha server (https://docs.uabgrid.uab.edu/wiki/cheaha). <br>
-Please do not excute the following commands on the Login Node!
-You are supposed to request an resource from Cheaha, and 'ssh' to the resource nodes!
+Please do not execute the following commands on the Login Node!
+You are supposed to request a resource from Cheaha, and 'ssh' to the resource nodes!

 Copy/Paste this command in your local terminal to load Anaconda module:
 ```